Caring for the Mind & Body

 As the community’s resource for emotional and mental wellness, we help children, adolescents, adults and families through therapeutic counseling services and professional referrals.
 The SBH Counseling Center, Mental Health Resource and Crisis Intervention aim to strengthen, heal and provide resources to meet the mental health needs of all ages.

-The SBH Counseling Center is licensed by the New York State Office of Mental Health (OMH), and is open to all individuals regardless of financial status or whether they receive services from SBH.
+The Joseph D. Beyda Counseling Center is licensed by the New York State Office of Mental Health (OMH), and is open to all individuals regardless of financial status or whether they receive services from SBH.
 Every effort is made to provide our clients with a therapist that best meets their needs.
 Our Counseling Center offers services to children, adolescents, adults, couples, and families, and accepts most health insurance plans including Medicaid and Medicare.
-Our team of 40 licensed professionals assess, diagnose and treat a variety of mental health concerns including: anxiety, depression, OCD, mood disorders, ADHD, PTSD, bereavement, parenting issues, marital therapy, and more.
+Our team of licensed professionals assess, diagnose and treat a variety of mental health concerns including: anxiety, depression, OCD, mood disorders, ADHD, PTSD, bereavement, parenting issues, marital therapy, and more.
 We offer a variety of different therapies including:

-- Play therapy for children
+- Play Therapy

 The SBH Counseling Center is conveniently located in the Joseph D. Beyda Community Services Building at 1955 McDonald Avenue.
-Our state-of-the-art facility includes 19 private session rooms, 5 state-of-the-art child play therapy rooms, group counseling rooms, a conference room and a psychiatrist’s office.
+Our state-of-the-art facility includes 19 private session rooms, five state-of-the-art child play therapy rooms, group counseling rooms, a conference room and psychiatrist’s office.
 Our building features soundproof walls to ensure privacy and confidentiality.

 “ I was lost in a sea of despair.
 Thanks to the priceless guidance and care of my therapist, I have now started on the road of reclaiming my life back. ”